Skip to content

 Both show up as cascade warnings on your next turn.
 You can resolve them, ignore them, or add them to a todo list — the plugin just surfaces the signal.

-The three PreToolUse / PostToolUse hooks run on every relevant tool call.
+The PreToolUse / PostToolUse hooks run on every relevant tool call.
 They are:

-• Fast — validation and cascade checks are capped at 2–3 seconds.
+• Fast — validation, cascade, and context-injection checks are capped at 1–3 seconds.

 • Non-blocking for reads — only writes trigger the MCP-only guard.